climlab/climlab/README.rst

     - CAM3  (from the NCAR GCM)
     - Grey Gas
     - Simplified band-averaged models (4 bands each in longwave and shortwave)
+- Convection schemes:
     - Emanuel moist convection scheme
-- Hard convective adjustment
+    - Hard convective adjustment (to constant lapse rate or to moist adiabat)
-- Diffusive energy balance models
+- Diffusion solvers for moist and dry Energy Balance Models
+- Flexible insolation including:
-- Seasonal and steady-state models
+  - Seasonal and annual-mean models
+  - Arbitrary orbital parameters
+- Boundary layer scheme including sensible and latent heat fluxes
 - Arbitrary combinations of the above, for example:
-    - 2D latitude-pressure models with radiation, horizontal diffusion, and fixed relative humidity
+    - 2D latitude-pressure models with radiation, horizontally-varying diffusion, and fixed relative humidity
-- Orbital / insolation calculations
-- Boundary layer sensible and latent heat fluxes

 Installation